konmaris/MaestroSMS/GUIDE_CAPROVER_REACT.md

 Next, let's move over to Github to create and configure a Github Action that will each time a `git push` event is detected, will build our React app, bundle it together with `captain-definition` file into a tarball and serve it to our CapRover instance to deploy it.

+1. Visit your repository on Github and go to the **Settings** tab of your repository and from within the **Security** group on the sidebar, click on the **Secrets** option and once the dropdown menu expands, click the option named **Actions**.
+There you will need to create 3 new secrets as shown below.

+   - **APP_TOKEN** that should contain the token we generated and copied to our clipboard earlier on this guide,
+   - **APP_NAME** that should contain the name of your CapRover application exactly as you typed it in the beginning, and lastly,
+   - **CAPROVER_SERVER** that should contain the address of your CapRover instance, strictly in this format `https://captain.yourdomain.com` (only change the `yourdomain.com` part)

-1. Visit your repository on Github and go to the "**Actions**" tab.
-There below the "**Get started with GitHub Actions**", you will see a link saying **"Skip this and set up a workflow yourself"** as seen below.
+2. After you create the 3 secrets mentioned above, go to the "**Actions**" tab in your repository.
+There, below the "**Get started with GitHub Actions**", you will see a link saying **"Skip this and set up a workflow yourself"** as seen below.

-2. Once you click the link, you will be redirected to a page to create a workflow file (with the extension `.yml`) that will contain all the needed information for the whole build & deploy procedure.
+3. Once you click the link, you will be redirected to a page to create a workflow file (with the extension `.yml`) that will contain all the needed information for the whole build & deploy procedure.
 In the upper-left section above the text editor you will the a field with the filename inside it.
 By default, the file would be called `main.yml` but we need to change it to `deploy.yml` in order for everything to function properly.
 After you do so, paste the contents below inside the text editor and click the green **Start commit** button on the upper-right section, and then click the green **Commit new file** button to save the workflow `.yml` file.

    ```yml
    name: Build & Deploy